codelearncreate/toolkit/src/collections/guides/facilitating-positive-interactions-among-kids.md

 description: Planning a co-design session with children with disabilities requires consideration of contextual, environmental, and social factors affecting their interactions.
-overviewSection: Planning a co-design session with children with disabilities requires consideration of contextual, environmental, and social factors affecting their interactions.
+overviewSection: In co-design sessions with children with disabilities, it's crucial to consider factors like days of the week, time of day, transitions, and other activities around the session.
+Understanding each child's behavior, consulting with teachers and parents about their daily routines, enables more thoughtful planning of group activities.
+This consideration positively impacts the dynamics between the children, minimizing the chances of tensions.
 ---
 ## Description